 The US coffee chain Gloria Jean’s opened two stores in Sydney in 1996 and by 2003 was trading in every state in Australia.
 It was subsequently bought by Retail Food Group and has made a success of its franchised operation.
-There are still close to 400 Gloria Jeans outlets in Australia.
+As of 2020 there were more than 300 Gloria Jeans outlets in Australia.
 Many are located in shopping malls, picking up the day-time shoppers.

 Gloria Jean’s was founded in the United States by Gloria Jean Kvetko and her husband Ed in 1979.
 Beginning near Chicago, the concept expanded throughout the United States.
 The couple sold the franchise in 1993 for $40 million.

 In 1995, Iranian Australian businessman Nabi Saleh travelled to the US with his business partner Peter Irvine.
 They acquired the master franchise for Australia and in 1996 opened the first store at Miranda in Sydney.
 By 2004 there were more than 200 Gloria Jean’s stores in Australia and in that year Saleh and Irvine bought the international rights for all countries outside the USA.
 In 2008, their company purchased the franchise rights in the USA through a subsidiary called Praise International North America.